ekzhu/go-datasketch/README.md

 go-datasketch gives you probabilistic data structures that can process vary large amount of data super fast, with little loss of accuracy.

 Also see the [Python version](https://github.com/ekzhu/datasketch).
-Both uses the same serialization format.
+Both use the same serialization format.
 So you can easily use the serialized data sketches made by the Python version.